 Federal law requires that the College implement an Academic Progress Policy to measure the performance of financial aid recipients.
 The College's Academic Progress Policy applies to all federal programs, the Oklahoma Tuition Aid Grant Program, Oklahoma's Promise, and most Rose State College scholarship programs.
 In general, students must successfully complete the required percentage of attempted classes and maintain the required GPA, as stated in the policy.
-The policy is available online at www.rose.edu/financial-aid and in the Financial Aid Office.
+The policy is available online here and in the Financial Aid Office.

 Federal law requires that students complete their studies in a timely manner.
 The law requires that a policy provide a maximum time frame for the completion of a degree program.
-This institution's policy is not to aid students in excess of 100 credit hours.
+The maximum time frame is reached when the student's attempted hours exceed 150% of the number of hours required to earn the degree.
 The credit hour limit includes all coursework, even if financial aid was not received for the courses.

-Students who exceed the 100-hour limit but wish to continue to receive financial assistance may submit (a) a detailed statement which provides a clear graduation plan with objectives, and (b) a summary of coursework remaining in the program with verification from the Graduation Services Office.
+Students who exceed the 150% maximum time frame limit but wish to continue to receive financial assistance may submit (a) a detailed statement which provides a clear graduation plan with objectives, and (b) a summary of coursework remaining in the program with verification from the Graduation Services Office.